Willy Wolfson in his new pharmacy, 1953

 Wilfred “Willy” Wolfson was born in Lakeland, Florida on February 27, 1917, the third of four children born to Cyrus and Frances Palestine Wolfson.
 Cyrus Wolfson had moved to Lakeland from New York in 1910 and sold dry goods and notions door to door.
 He returned to New York briefly to marry Frances Palestine and brought his young wife back to Lakeland and settled in a small house on North Kentucky Avenue, the first family of the Jewish faith to reside in Lakeland.

 The Wolfson’s soon started a family with the birth of sons Jack David in 1913 and Joshua Herbert in 1914.
 With a new family and new responsibilities, Cyrus Wolfson opened a small clothing store on North Kentucky Avenue in 1915 called Wolfson’s.
 Five years later, after the birth of Willy Wolfson in 1917, Cyrus Wolfson moved his store to a larger location on east Main Street in 1920 and renamed it the Famous Department Store.
 It was at the time the largest store in Lakeland.
 The department store prospered, Cyrus invested in apartments, citrus groves, and other real estate, and moved the family to a new home on Success Avenue near Lake Morton.
-Wolfson’s success and acceptance in Lakeland attracted other Jewish families to the city and they eventually established Temple Emmanuel as their house of worship in the 1930’s.
+Wolfson’s success and acceptance in Lakeland attracted other Jewish families to the city and they eventually established Temple Emanuel as their house of worship in the 1930’s.

 The three Wolfson boys (Jack, Herbert, and Willy), later joined by sister Irene, born in 1926, led a relatively idyllic childhood, boating and swimming in Lake Morton and attending the city’s public schools.
 Much of that changed with the onset of the Great Depression in 1929.
 Cyrus Wolfson lost most of the property that he had purchased in the 1920’s and was eventually forced to close the Famous Department Store.
-Though the family endured some hard times, it endured and eventually returned to some degree of prosperity.
+Though the family experienced some hard times, it endured and eventually returned to some degree of prosperity.

 The youngest boy, Willy, graduated from Lakeland High School in 1934 and followed his older brothers to Gainesville and the University of Florida.
 Though he originally registered in the pre-med program, Willy eventually switched his major to pharmacy.
 After two years, he was forced to withdraw from college temporarily for financial reasons.
 He returned to Gainesville in the fall of 1937 and earned a degree in pharmacy in 1940.
 He had also been commissioned a Second Lieutenant in the Army Field Artillery after completing four years of ROTC in 1939.
-After graduation, Willie returned to Lakeland and was hired as a pharmacist in the local Liggett’s Drug Store, while continuing to serve in the Army Reserve.
+After graduation, Willy returned to Lakeland and was hired as a pharmacist in the local Liggett’s Drug Store, while continuing to serve in the Army Reserve.
 Willy appeared on his way to a new career, but World War II intervened.

 Willy Wolfson was called to active duty in August, 1941 and assigned to a field artillery regiment.
 Wolfson went on to serve for the duration of World War II, including more than three years in the Pacific Theater.
 Among the campaigns in which he participated were Guadalcanal, the Solomon Islands, and Leyte in the Philippines.
 By the time he was discharged from the army in 1946, he had risen in the ranks from a Second Lieutenant to a Major.